JakeSW/strava_to_notion_exporter/README.md

 # Strava to Notion exporter (New Notion API)
-Import Strava information to Notion.
+Import Strava activity information to a Notion database.

 # How to use